alanfogel/ChargeController/README.md

 # Pi Charge Controller Setup

 This repository extends a Pi already running `dendro-pi-main` by adding support for logging and uploading solar charge controller data.
+It also controls a relay to turn on/off a load based on the charge controller temperature.
+#### Todo: Explain the relay setup and how to set the threshold that turns the relay on/off.
 ---
 ## Prerequisites
 - Make sure you have followed the initial setup instructions from: https://github.com/alanfogel/dendro-pi-main